 Harassment-Hostile Work Environment Claim

 The specific elements of a claim for harassment or a hostile work environment claim depend on the facts.
 The claim includes these general elements:

 - The conduct was offensive.

-- The conduct was based on a protected trait, such as sex, or directed against the complainant because of the person’s protected class, such as sex.
+- The conduct was based on a protected trait, such as sex, or directed against a person because of the individual’s protected class, such as race.